pdroyer/hysplitModelFileCreation/README.md

 inserfromnoaa.py creates dimensions, variables and attributes directly from a netDCF avaiable from NOAA.
 This was used test the netCDF structure and ensure we were writing these correctly from our own data.

+interpolateMet reads directly from met data stored in MS SQL and creates the 3 dimensional numpy arrays

 For obvious reasons, the credentials_db.py file is not stored here.
 This must be obtained separately and used in your local environment to work.
 Otherwise, the interpolation will not run.
 This file also has credential access to S3 bucket on AWS.
 It is advisable to work directly with S3 objects to ensure that